BruceEckel/WinterTechForum-hugo/content/afternoon/index.md

 skiing, snowshoeing, and snow biking, and can be arranged through the [Crested Butte Nordic Center](https://cbnordic.org/).

 - **Afternoon Workshops**.
-People often spontanously decide to create their own workshops to investigate a particular idea or technology.
-Rooms at the Parish Hall are usually available, or you can hold them at one of the rental houses or in my living room (which has a Chromcast-enabled TV).
+People often spontaneously decide to create their own workshops to investigate a particular idea or technology.
+These typically happen at a rental house or in my living room (which has a Chromecast-enabled TV).
+Rooms at [Evolve Coworking](https://www.evolvework.co/) are also usually available.

 - **Rest and Recovery**.
 In case you need to get used to the altitude, or to work on your own, or just recover from life.